17 -21 April,2019

 These towns flourish on verdant valley that houses major sightseeing attractions in the country.
 And they epitomise the perfect harmony of modernity with traditional and cultural heritage.

 Thimphu, revamped capital of modern Bhutan lies in the temperate valley at about 7,500ft, with about 100,000 people.
 It houses many of Bhutan's tourists attractions, vibrant and colourful markets, including age-old monasteries and fortresses.

 The serene Paro valley, except at the town centre with cluster of close traditional houses.
 The next door is more like a typical village with scattered houses in elongated Paro valleys with terraced field, with chimney emitting wooden smoke, and at closer look and encounter with people, a countenance of contentment, peace irrespective of their social status become more pronounced!

-Paro valley has one of most beautiful iconic attractions, Taktsang or Tiger’s nest Monastery and hike into it which is perched precariously on cliff can be a very rewarding experiences.
+Paro valley has one of most beautiful iconic attractions, Taktsang or Tiger's nest Monastery and hike into it which is perched precariously on cliff can be a very rewarding experience.

 Optional: Excursion to Chele la passes if you wish to skip the Hike.

-Day 4: Departure After breakfast transfer to the airport in time for your flight out of Paro airport.
+After breakfast, transfer to the airport in time for your flight out of Paro airport.

 - Accommodations in listed hotels or similar (best available standard tourist hotels)